StefanoIncardone/kaylang/IDEAS.md

     return;
 }

-## would just be syntactic sugar for
+## would just be syntactic sugar for, this could just be the default
 let ok = if answer
 case Ok(let ok) {
     break ok;